JosephBlythe/valiant-frontend-coding-challenge/DESCRIPTION.md

 ---

-After reading through the challenge specification the task has been broken up into seven phases:
+After reading through the challenge specification the task has been broken up into five phases:

 - 🚀 Phase 1: Project Setup & Verification
 - 🏗️ Phase 2: Core Architecture & State Management